JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 [//]: # (title: Use platform-specific APIs)

-In this article you'll learn how to use platform-specific APIs when developing multiplatform applications and libraries.
+In this article, you'll learn how to use platform-specific APIs when developing multiplatform applications and libraries.

 ## Kotlin multiplatform libraries

-Before writing code that uses platform-specific API, check whether you can avoid it by using a multiplatform library that already does the job.
+Before writing code that uses platform-specific API, check whether you can avoid it with a multiplatform library that can do the same job.
 Such a library provides a common Kotlin API that is implemented differently for different platforms.

-There are already many libraries you can use to implement networking, logging, analytics, accessing device functionality, and so on.
+You can already benefit from many libraries you can use to implement networking, logging, analytics, accessing device functionality, and so on.
 You can look for one in [this curated list](https://github.com/terrakok/kmm-awesome).

 ## Expected and actual functions and properties